Dentons: Acquisitions and mergers

 In October 2024, Dentons announced that it would launch offerings with four firms across Africa: Tamrat Assefa Liban Law Office in Ethiopia, LEGALIX in Senegal, Kouengoua Minou Nkongho (KMN) in Cameroon, and Pathy Liongo & Associates in the Democratic Republic of Congo.

 3D Global Affairs

 In 2017 the firm formed a strategic alliance with Republican opposition research firm Definers Public Affairs, dubbed 3D Global Affairs.
 In 2018, Dentons disavowed involvement with Definers Public Affairs's opposition research work for Facebook.

 DGA Group

-On June 2, 2021, Denton announced the launch of Dentons Global Advisors, composed of founding acquisition Albright Stonebridge Group along with a team of advisory industry leaders, including Ed Reilly, who serves as chief executive officer (CEO).
+On June 2, 2021, Denton announced the launch of Dentons Global Advisors, composed of founding acquisition Albright Stonebridge Group along with a team of advisory industry leaders, including Ed Reilly, who is chief executive officer (CEO).
 DGA Group competes with McKinsey, BCG, and other conglomerate consultancies.

 On July 27, 2021, Interel, a pan-European public affairs consultancy, was acquired by Dentons Global Advisors, renamed as Dentons Global Advisors Interel.
 In June 2024, Dentons Global Advisors rebranded to DGA Group.